EchoAlice/python-light-client/README.md

 **To Do**
-  - Track down another assertion error with bls library
+  - Track down assertion error with bls library
   - Figure out logic for syncing to the current block and place it inside of main.py
   - Transition from Lodestar to Portal Network